Eyelid Correction Surgery (Entropion / Ectropion Repair)

 Common (up to 1 in 10):

-- Bruising and swelling (usually settles in 2–3 weeks)
+- Bruising and swelling (typically settles within 2–3 weeks)

 - Mild discomfort or tightness